 Features

 FitTrace’s features are designed to help you understand DXA body composition data.
-DXA data is presented in ways that are easy to undestand, whether you are an athlete, trainer, nutritionist, or physician.
+DXA data is presented in ways that are easy to understand – whether you are taking a snapshot of your body composition or monitoring due to changes in diet, activity or training.

-Features requiring a subscription are indicated by a dollar sign ($).
+Features requiring a subscription are indicated by a dollar sign ($) below.
 All other features are included with the Basic (free) version of FitTrace.

 Dashboard